FlorentCLMichel/quetta/README.md

 * Identify and resolve inefficiencies in the Typst code.
 * Identify cases where the result differs from the expected one.
 (In particular, there are probably rules for writing in Tengwar that I either am not aware of or have not properly understood.
 Any advice on that is warmly welcome!)
-* References on Tengar, Quenya, and Sidarin.
+* References on Tengar, Quenya, and Sindarin.
 * Support for other Tengwar fonts.